 And in case you’re still wondering if we ever received our 2nd bag from the airline.
 The answer is a resounding yes.
 The bag magically showed up a couple of days into our stay.
 Martina kindly placed it inside the apartment for us.

-If you’re interested in staying in Eppan along the South Tyrolean Wine Road, we recommend contacting Weingut Donà directly.
+If you’re interested in staying in Eppan along the South Tyrolean Wine Road, explore availability at Weingut Donà.
 The value you will receive at the rates they charge is exceptional.

 TAP TO SAVE!